How To's

 Tongue Cleaning : To Scrape or to Brush?

-You may have heard that tongue cleaning should be an integral part of your oral care routine.
-But, what’s the best way to cleanse — should you scrape or brush?
+You may have heard that tongue cleaning should be an integral part of your oral care routine for maintaining optimal oral health.
+But, what’s the best way to cleanse — should you be tongue scraping or tongue brushing?
 Why do you need a tongue scraper…can’t you just use a toothbrush to brush your tongue?

-Almost everyone can benefit from this essential, twice-daily dental hygiene habit and we’re here to help you sort it all out.
+Everyone can benefit from this essential, daily dental hygiene habit and we’re here to help you sort it all out.

 So what is the best practice?
 Let’s take a look…